 This calls for strengthening of indigenous innovation capability at the core of STI undertakings.
-In the same token the Ministry has developed the National Guidelines for Establishment of Technology Stations and Innovation Spaces as an attempt to promote local technologies and innovations. public and Certainly, both private stakeholders fundamental roles to play in promoting locally developed technologies and innovations.
-It is my convictions that in turn into improved and efficient result business environments, productivity and better standards of living.
+In the same token the Ministry has developed the National Guidelines for Establishment of Technology Stations and Innovation Spaces as an attempt to promote local technologies and innovations.
+Certainly, both public and private stakeholders have fundamental roles to play in promoting locally developed technologies and innovations.
+It is my convictions that in turn this will result into improved and efficient business environments, productivity and better standards of living.
 I therefore call upon all stakeholders to make use of these guidelines in establishing and operating technology and innovation centres.
 The government will continue to provide the necessary support in view of enhancing the contribution of innovation and technology centres to the country's socioeconomic development.

-The Ministry of Education, Science and Technology (MoEST) would like its profound to extend gratitude acknowledgement to all institutions, teams and individuals who contributed in the development of these guidelines.
-The Ministry is grateful to the Small Industries Development Organization (SIDO), Sokoine University of Agriculture (SUA), Dar es Salaam Institute of Technology (DIT), Vocational Education and Training Authority (VETA), National Institute for Medical Research (NIMR), Mbeya University of Science and Technology (MUST), Nelson Mandela African Institution of
+The Ministry of Education, Science and Technology (MoEST) would like to extend its profound gratitude and acknowledgement to all institutions, teams and individuals who contributed in the development of these guidelines.
+The Ministry is grateful to the Small Industries Development Organization (SIDO), Sokoine University of Agriculture (SUA), Dar es Salaam Institute of Technology (DIT), Vocational Education and Training Authority

-Science and Technology (NM-AIST), University of Dar es Salaam (UDSM) and Business Registrations and Licensing Agency (BRELA).
+(VETA), National Institute for Medical Research (NIMR), Mbeya University of Science and Technology (MUST), Nelson Mandela African Institution of Science and Technology (NM-AIST), University of Dar es Salaam (UDSM) and Business Registrations and Licensing Agency (BRELA).
 Special thanks also go to all MoEST staff who crafted the initial draft of these guidelines, which provided an excellent framework that was improved further by the task team.
 The task team is therefore applauded for improving and finalizing this important document.